 Budget consultation 2017+

-Thank you to everyone who took the time to fill in our survey to let us know what you think about our budget proposals for 2017 to 2018.
+Thank you to everyone who took the time to fill in the survey about our budget proposals for 2017 to 2018.
 The consultation closed on 18 January 2017.

 Our vision for the future of Birmingham is for a city of growth, in which every child, citizen and place matters – a great city to grow up and grow old in, where people are healthier, communities grow stronger, and decent housing provides a strong foundation in which to raise families and build careers.